spiritlake/ares-extras/plugins/cortex/plugin/help/en/abilities.md

 - complications
 - skills
 - attributes
-- sheet
-- sheets
 ---

 # Cortex Abilities

 Cortex has three kinds of abilities:  Attributes, Skills and Traits (which are further divided into Assets and Complications).
 Each are rated with a die step - d2, d4, d6, d8, d10, d12, d12+d2, etc.  Set any ability to 0 to erase it from your character sheet.

-`sheet [<name>]` - Views your character sheet.
-Specify a name to view someone else's.

 `attributes` - Lists attributes.
 `attribute/set <name>=<dice step>` - Sets an attribute.